SunHaozhe/SunHaozhe.github.io/_posts/2019-06-23-large-number-naming-systems-English-French-Chinese.md

 * The traditional long scale is used by most Continental European countries and by most other countries whose languages derive from Continental Europe (with the notable exceptions of Albania, Greece, Romania,[57] and Brazil).
-These countries use a word similar to billion to mean 1012.
-Some use a word similar to milliard to mean 109, while others use a word or phrase equivalent to thousand millions.
+These countries use a word similar to billion to mean 10^12.
+Some use a word similar to milliard to mean 10^9, while others use a word or phrase equivalent to thousand millions.

-For Chinese,
+For Chinese:

 References:
 * https://www.zhihu.com/question/36719368